 You are not, nor can you be, a parrot for someone else’s agenda, it is morally reprehensible that this secular academic institution should call on you to do so as well.

-You should respectfully decline on academic grounds of integrity!!
+According to the alumni of the Honor Society Museum, you can respectfully decline on academic grounds of integrity!!

 Maorification in the universities